Sheberghan: Ethnography

-After Maymana, Sheberghan is the second most important Uzbek and Turkmen-dominated city in all of Afghanistan.
+After Maymana, Sheberghan is the second most populated city run by Uzbeks and Turkmens city in all of Afghanistan.
 Turkmen is the first language of a majority of its inhabitants.
 Large numbers of Tajiks, Hazaras, Pashtuns, and Arabs live in the city.
 In 1856, J. P. Ferrier wrote: "Sheberghān is a town containing 12,000 souls.
 Uzbeks being in the great majority."
-According to regional consensus of the afghan government as of 2020 Turkmens made up majority of the inhabitants.
+According to regional consensus of the Afghan government as of 2020, Turkmens made up majority of the inhabitants.

-The Sheberghan "Arabs" are all Persian-speaking, even though they claim an Arab identity.
-There are other such Persian and Pashto-speaking "Arabs" to the east, with pockets residing in Mazar-i Sharif, Kholm, Kunduz, and Jalalabad.
-Their self-identification as Arabs is largely based on their tribal identity, and may in fact point to the Arab migration of the 7th and 8th centuries migration to this and other Central Asian locales in the wake of the Islamic conquests of the region.
+The Arabs of Sheberghan are mostly Persian-speaking, even though they claim to be of Arab descent, due to religious or historical reasons.
+There are other such Persian and Pashto-speaking Arabs to the east, with a lot residing in Mazar-i Sharif, Kholm, Kunduz, Kabul, and Jalalabad.
+Their self-identification as Arabs is largely based on their tribal identity, and may in fact point to the Arab migration of the 7th and 8th centuries migration to this and other Central Asian locales in the wake of the Islamic conquests of the region, as it is traditionally analyzed through their historical lineage.